dkissling/ant_colonies/README.md

-# MATLAB Spring 2014 – Research Plan
+﻿# MATLAB Spring 2014 – Research Plan

 * Group Name: Pineapple
 * Group participants names: Lukas Bosshart, Damian Kissling
-* Project Title: Trail simulation for national roads between major swiss cities
+* Project Title: Simulation of different behaving ant colonies

 ## General Introduction

-Wir simulieren die Nahrungsgewinnung von Ameisen.
-Wir kreieren dazu vier Ameisenstämme mit unterschiedlichen Verhaltensmustern.
-Weiter definieren wir vier unterschiedliche Nahrungsgewinnungsszenarien.
+Our aim is, to simulate the gathering of food for ants.
+Therefore we create four ant colonies with different ant-behaviour.
-Sie unterscheiden sich durch unterschiedliche Nahrungsdichte und Störfaktoren, wie Umwelteinflüsse, Hindernisse und Jäger.
+Further we will define four different environments for the food fight of the ant-colonies.
+They are different in food density and challenges like predators or environmental factors.

 ## The Model